-We welcome all scuba divers who would like to get involved in marine conservation to come and assist with our coastal research volunteer project.
-Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in marine species surveys to enjoy free warm water scuba diving whilst learning about coastal ecology.
+We welcome scuba divers to assist with our marine conservation coastal research projects as citizen scientists.
+Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in marine species surveys to enjoy free warm water scuba diving whilst learning about Mediterranean coastal ecology.

-Marine biology students gain valuable fieldwork experience by taking part in marine conservation surveys for the Silmar Project with our Eco Dive volunteers.
-They can also carry out their own marine research for coursework assignments whilst staying in volunteer accommodation and with our logistical support.
+Marine biology students gain valuable fieldwork experience by taking part in marine conservation surveys with our Eco Dive volunteering projects.
+Marine research coursework assignments can be undertaken whilst staying in volunteer accommodation and with our logistical support.
 But you don’t need to be a marine biologist to become an Eco Dive Research Volunteer!

 PADI Open Water (or equivalent) is required to take part in underwater research as a volunteer.
 Take the course in the Mediterranean with English speaking instructors.